 Most of the Association's work is achieved through its Divisions, Standing Committees, and Task Forces.
 The Divisions pursue the scientific concerns of IAAP members working in various sub-fields of applied psychology.
-In 2012 IAAP had recognized eighteen Divisions:
+IAAP has eighteen active Divisions.

 Focuses on understanding, explaining and shaping attitudes and behaviour in organizational settings and identifying conditions that promote motivation, creativity, competency, teamwork, leadership, health and wellbeing, as well as the central role of human resources in strategic organizational planning.